gayeeA/Prasunet_UI_01/README.md

 # Prasunet_UI_01
+Here is the task given by the
+PRASUNET Company
+for the UI/UX INTERSHIP
+This is my first_task
+**TASK-01**
 **Interactive Onboarding Experience:**
 **Objective:** Design an engaging onboarding process for a mobile app.
 **Description:** Create a series of interactive screens that guide new users through the app's features.